chelseacastelli/music_site/README.md

 python3 manage.py runserver
 ```

-You can access the admin site with username `admin` and password `djangopony`.
+You can access the admin site with username `chelseaannecastelli` and password `djangopony`.